Sealed Pavement Rehabilitation - Alma and Havelock Roads

 These sections of road have been subject to numerous pavement failures and been ‘patched’ over many years using a combination of asphalt and stabilising treatments.
 Unfortunately, they have continued to fail which prompted this larger scale rehabilitation treatment proposal rather than more patching.

 The works will involve the incorporation of new road base materials into a strengthened blend of the existing road gravels, before the application of a new seal surface.
 This will include the shoulders of the road and some clearing of roadside drains as necessary.
 A small number of driveways along Alma Road will need to be adjusted to smoothly accommodate the slight increase (approximately 100mm) in road surface level following the new material additions.
-Affected property owners will be contacted directly to discuss these works if applicable.
+Affected property owners have been contacted directly to discuss these works if applicable.

 What is the impact of these works?